 California Senate Bill 1305 (SB 1305) established a ban on disposal of home-generated sharps effective September 1, 2008.
 Please click here to view a presentation by the California Department of Resources Recycling and Recovery staff about SB 1305.

 There are no other alternate collection sites for prescription and over-the-counter drug disposal and these substances cannot be accepted at the Household Hazardous Waste Facility.
-To dispose of unwanted prescription and over-the-counter drugs, the drugs should be removed from the original container and mixed with an undesirable substance such as cat litter or used coffee grounds.
+If you cannot access the above referenced collection opportunities and need to dispose of unwanted prescription and over-the-counter drugs, the drugs should be removed from the original container and mixed with an undesirable substance such as cat litter or used coffee grounds.
 That mixture should then be placed into a disposable container with a lid or into a sealable bag for disposal with other household refuse in the gray garbage cart.
 It is further recommended that the drugs be placed in the gray cart immediately before the collection day to better restrict access to these substances by children and animals.

 Empty plastic pill containers can be recycled in the blue recycling carts, but it is recommended that prescription labels be removed for privacy.